-Have you also thought about how to protect your skin from the sun naturally, but without thick white physical protection?
+Have you ever thought about how to protect your skin from the sun naturally, but without thick white physical protection?
 Many of us need protection from the sun for our skin, but is it possible to increase the skin's tolerance to the sun in some other way?
 Can the skin's natural protection be improved?

 Did you know that, according to statistics, melanoma occurs most in areas where a lot of sun creams are used or a lot of time is spent indoors and little in the sun?
 So even against this, we encourage you to try these means, for example to support sun protection.

 1. Eat your way to healthy and sun-resistant skin

 Our cells are constantly renewing themselves.
 Old cells die and new ones are born in their place, and therefore what you eat critically affects the quality building materials of new cells.
 Antioxidants obtained from food help the skin to withstand external stresses better and may thus also protect the skin from burns.

 TIP: In spring and summer, you should take advantage of Finnish antioxidant natural foods such as wild blueberries, nettles and dandelions.